ajinkyacodes/javascript-apps/README.md

 # Showcase Apps

 ## [Movies App](https://ajinkyacodes.github.io/javascript-apps/movies-app)
-This app shows the movie's basic data like posters, ratings, and overview.
+This app shows the movie's basic data like posters, ratings, and overviews.
 You can also search some of the movies.

 ## [Music Player](https://ajinkyacodes.github.io/javascript-apps/music-player)
 This is a music player web app with basic functionalities like play, pause, next song, previous song & progress bar.